 From branded chocolate or your favourite lipstick, to live a truly zero-waste lifestyle you’ll need to give up a few things that you’re used to.
 You don’t have to go cold-turkey, you can phase them out gradually if you wish – after all the way you live your life is up to you – but to live a truly zero-waste lifestyle you cannot be snacking on Cadbury’s and wearing MAC make-up.

 From getting a takeaway in a plastic container, to being offered plastic cutlery or plastic straws you will be forever turning down or accidentally using plastic items of some variety.
 You really have to be aware and keep notes and ask for alternatives where some might be given.

 Whenever you go shopping you will need containers, totes and cloth bags.
 When you eat out you may want to bring your own metal straw or metal cutlery.
 When you’re at work you may want to bring your own lunch box or reusable bottle/flask.
 If you’re going to live zero-waste you need to be prepared at all times and this does mean filling your bag with heavy items and carrying them around with you from time to time.

 This is just an example of some of my experiences.
-All in all I’ve really enjoyed the experience of going zero-waste.
+All in all, I’ve really enjoyed the experience of going zero-waste.

 I’ve still got a lot of things I’ve got to cut out and work on but it is a work in progress.

-I’d love to hear your experiences!
+I’d love to hear about your experiences!